Photo by micheile henderson on Unsplash

 Instructions for Your Patreon Introduction

-I am asking all the writers to please provide me with a Patreon introduction whenever they submit blog posts.
+I am asking all the writers to provide me with a Patreon introduction when they submit blog posts.
 I appreciate your help with this.
 Just email it to me or send it through Messenger on FaceBook.

 Some options